gitlzzz/ATLAS/docs/input.md

 - `relax_struct_path`: (str) Path to a folder containing DFT optimized structures (optional).
 - `database_path`: (str) Path where the final database will be saved.
 - `rng_seed`: (optional, int) Numerical value used to fix the RNG seed.
 If not specified, it will be chosen randomly each run.
+- `overwrite_db`:  (optional, bool) Allow database overwrite.
+Default is true.
+If false, and the database exists, the new database name will include a timestamp.

 #### Display and Export Options - `[database.plot_db]`